Level Up Your Pentatonic Improvisation

 Starting on the fourth note of the scale (the G)

-We are losing a lot by not using the length of the fretboard!
+We miss out on a lot of creative freedom by not utilizing the full length of the fretboard.

 2 Strings Pentatonic Shapes